1.6 Evidence-based youth policy

 - Young Today (Ung idag).
 Based on the youth policy indicators that are presented at the web portal ungidag.se, the Swedish Agency for Youth and Civil Society delivers a yearly report to the government, where development over time and significant changes for the youth group as a whole, as well as for specific categories of young people are described.

 - Thematic in-depth studies (Fokus).
-The government annually gives the Swedish Agency for Youth and Civil Society a task of analysing young people’s conditions within a priority area such as health, employment, participation, disadvantaged youth, etc. Fokus 20 describes young people's experiences of sexual harassment in educational settings.
-Fokus 19 examines young people's opportunities for participation at the local level and the initiatives taken in Swedish municipalities for creating better conditions for young people's participation.
-Fokus 18 describes social inclusion of young people,
+The government annually gives the Swedish Agency for Youth and Civil Society a task of analysing young people’s conditions within a priority area such as health, employment, participation, disadvantaged youth, etc. Fokus 22 is about economic vulnerability of young people, Fokus 21 about young people’s political participation, while Fokus 20 describes young people’s experiences of sexual harassment in educational settings.

 - Attitude and values studies (Young people with attitudes).
 The Swedish Agency for Youth and Civil Society (MUCF) carries out comprehensive attitude and value studies on regular basis.
 The study focuses on youth and young adults aged 16–29, but includes even the age group 30–64.
 The latest study was published in three parts in 2019 (previous studies were undertaken in 1997, 2002, 2007 and 2013).